AdobeDocs/campaign-web.en/help/v8/audience/aep-audience.md

    ![](assets/refine-audience.png)

-1. Using the rule builder, you can enrich your audience with additional filters or by combining different audiences.
+1. Using the query modeler, you can enrich your audience with additional filters or by combining different audiences.
 See this [section](../query/query-modeler-overview.md).

 1. Click **Save**.